Maszeska/Backgammon-Game/README.md

 # Backgammon Game (Terminal-Based)

+>_Project created as part of a Computer Programming course during studies._

 A fully playable **terminal-based Backgammon game** written in **C++** using the **ncurses** library.

 The game supports: